unzagi/unzagi.github.io/_posts/2025-11-20-cloud-init.md

 ------------------------------------------------------------------------

-## Rebuild Process
+## Build and Rebuild Process

-When I update any of the cloud-init files, this is the process I'm using.
+When I build or update any of the cloud-init files to rebuild, this is the process I'm using.

 Delete existing VM and disk: